argonne-lcf/CCS/Tree Sampling.md

 #### Global Sampling Strategy

-In oder to bias sampling of the subtree starting at node $n_i$ by a factor of $x$, the weight corresponding to $n_i$ and all its descendants nodes need to be multiplied by a foactor of $x$ in the roulette distribution.
+In order to bias sampling of the subtree starting at node $n_i$ by a factor of $x$, the weight corresponding to $n_i$ and all its descendants nodes need to be multiplied by a factor of $x$ in the roulette distribution.
 This is an $\mathcal{O}(n)$ time operation.

-#### Hierachichal Sampling Strategy
+#### Hierarchical Sampling Strategy

-In oder to bias sampling of the subtree starting at $node $n_i$ by a factor of $x$, the roulette distributions of the ancestors of the subtree (all nodes leading to $n_i$) need to be updated to account for the bias by:
+In order to bias sampling of the subtree starting at $node $n_i$ by a factor of $x$, the roulette distributions of the ancestors of the subtree (all nodes leading to $n_i$) need to be updated to account for the bias by:
- - multiplying the wheight of the subtree leading to $n_i$ by a factor of $x$ in $n_i$'s parent,
+ - multiplying the weight of the subtree leading to $n_i$ by a factor of $x$ in $n_i$'s parent,
- - updating the the weight of the subtrees leading to $n_i$ by taking into account the subtree udated weight.
+ - updating the weight of the subtrees leading to $n_i$ by taking into account the subtree updated weight.
 This is a
 $\mathcal{O}(k \log_k n)$
 time operation on average,